theelims/PsychicMqttClient/README.md

 If you only need to connect to one specific MQTT server, which will never change, directly embedding the certificate into the source file is the easiest method.

 You can get the root certificate directly from the browser.
-Open the domain of your MQTT server and verify the SSL encryption by pressing on the icon left of the URL.
+Open the domain of your MQTT server and verify the SSL encryption by pressing on the icon left to the URL.
 On Chrome press on `Connection is Secure` > `Certificate is Valid` to open the certificate dialog.
 (Works similar on all other browsers.)

 ![Chrome Screenshot](docs/resources/Browser_certificate.PNG)